turbot/steampipe-mod-alicloud-compliance/README.md

-# Alibaba Cloud Compliance Mod for Steampipe
+# Alibaba Cloud Compliance Mod for Powerpipe

+> [!IMPORTANT]
+> Steampipe mods are [migrating to Powerpipe format](https://powerpipe.io) to gain new features.
+This mod currently works with both Steampipe and Powerpipe, but will only support Powerpipe from v1.x onward.

 50+ checks covering industry defined security best practices across all Alibaba Cloud regions.